 From a biochemical and nutrient standpoint, the way we address undermethylation is often to provide nutrients that compensate for deficiencies in the methylation cycle - Methionine, S-adenosylmethionine, Magnesium, Calcium, and Vitamin B6 to name a few.
 For some individuals with high homocysteine levels, this level has to brought into the optimal range before undemethylation can be addressed.

-We also use dietary interventions including a relatively high protein diet (methyl is from protein) and avoidance of folic acid, and high folate foods for those with depression.
-This isn’t with an intention to change someone’s personality, but rather to alleviate symptoms that are impacting one's functioning and quality of life.
+We also use dietary interventions including a relatively high protein diet (methyl is from protein) and avoidance of folic acid, and high folate foods (for those with evidence of low serotonin activity, e.g. depression, anxiety).
+This isn’t with an intention of changing someone’s personality, but rather to alleviate symptoms that are impacting their quality of life.
+(If someone is undermethylated without evidence of low serotonin activity, then folate would be encouraged in their diet and/or supplementing.)

 Undermethylation and the Left Brain